vals-ai/vals-sdk/README.md

   return llm_output
 ```

-Then, create a suite in the platform and run it as follows:
+Then, create a suite in the platform and run it like the following:

 ```python
 run_id = run_evaluations(